-The following table represents the estimated amount of financing needed to meet the proposed Capital Improvement Program for the five fiscal years shown but does not include any improvements for Trinity River Authority, City of Fort Worth, or Tarrant Regional Water District.
-The City's Water Utilities Department estimates that 65 percent of the capital funds needed will be used for improvements to the Water System and the remaining 35 percent for improvements to the Wastewater System.
+The following table represents the estimated amount of financing needed to meet the proposed Capital Improvement Program for the five fiscal years shown but does not include any improvements for the Trinity River Authority, or the Tarrant Regional Water District.
+The City's Water Utilities Department estimates that 56 percent of the capital funds needed will be used for improvements to the Water System and the remaining 44 percent for improvements to the Wastewater System.